-Min Shen has extensive experience in cheminformatics and computational chemistry through her work at NCATS and the NCATS Chemical Genomics Center.
+Min Shen is a leader in the Informatics group within NCATS’ Division of Preclinical Innovation (DCI).
+She has extensive experience in cheminformatics and computational chemistry through her work in the DCI and the NCATS Chemical Genomics Center.
 She also has expertise in database mining, high-throughput virtual screening, lead identification and optimization using both small molecule–based and protein structure–based computational approaches.
 Shen has worked with a wide range of computer-assisted drug design technologies in her academic research and had five years of industrial experience before joining NIH.
 She developed robust computational models and successfully applied them to mine several publicly available databases that had led to the discovery of novel anticonvulsant agents.
 At Lexicon Pharmaceuticals, Inc., Shen was the lead computational scientist involved in drug candidate identification and optimization through ligand-based and structure-based design and virtual screening.
 She helped the project move to clinical development and filed patent applications as the inventor of new chemical series for different therapeutic targets.

 At NIH, Shen plays an important role in decision making throughout the drug discovery process, from target validation and hit identification to lead optimization.
 She analyzes large data sets generated from high-throughput screening assays, identifies top chemical series for lead optimization and follow-up studies, and builds predictive models to understand the interaction mechanisms of small molecule drugs to their protein targets.
 Shen works on various projects in the therapeutic areas of oncology, virology, parasitic diseases, and inflammatory and metabolic diseases and on targets including protein kinases, sugar kinases, G protein–coupled receptors, and protease and protein-protein interactions.
 She also coordinates project resources, timelines and deliverables.